eliska161/kartarkiv/WASABI_REGION_FIX.md

 # Wasabi Region Fix

 ## Problem
-Getting `SignatureDoesNotMatch` error when downloading files from Wasabi.
-The issue is that the region used for signing must match the endpoint region.
+Getting `AuthorizationHeaderMalformed` error when downloading files from Wasabi.
+The issue is that the region used for signing must match the actual bucket region.

 ## Current Configuration
 - **Endpoint**: `https://s3.eu-central-2.wasabisys.com`
+- **Bucket**: `kartarkiv-storage`
-- **Region**: `eu-central-2` (must match endpoint region)
+- **Region**: `eu-central-2` (confirmed from Wasabi dashboard)

 ## Solution
-The region used for signing must match the endpoint region.
+The region used for signing must match the actual bucket region.
 The code now auto-detects the region from the endpoint URL.

 ### Environment Variables (Current):
 ```